18th July 2017

 Bishops Fenwick and Hunt attended the General Council of the Reformed Episcopal Church at Dallas, Texas.
 At the opening Eucharist, Ray Sutton was installed at Presiding Bishop by Archbishop Foley Beach in succession to the late Bishop Roy Grote, who had died suddenly and unexpectedly the previous Thanksgiving Day.
 Tributes were paid to Bishop Grote at various points during the Council meeting.

 Bishop Sutton launched the ‘REC 100’ initiative – to plant 100 new Churches over the next ten years – and introduced the teaching material prepared for it.

 The new REC hymn book was also launched.

 Bishop Primus brought the greetings of the Free Church of England to the gathering and spoke of recent developments, including the new FCE work in Australia.

 10th June 2017

-The preacher was Bishop Michael Nazir-Ali, former Bishop of Rochester and President of the Oxford Centre for Training, Research, Advocacy and Development.
+The preacher was the Right Revd Michael Nazir-Ali, former Bishop of Rochester and Director of the Oxford Centre for Training, Research, Advocacy and Development.

 8th June 2017